 Hello there is the second part of the article series.
-Today we are continuing with a deeper look at the main things you have to look for, when buying a new house with a wooden floor.
+Today we are continuing with a deeper look at the main things you have to look for when buying a new house with a wooden floor.
 Take advantage and be sure you are making the best decision by paying attention to alarming features your new wooden floor can come with.

 Solid or engineered wood

-This gives you the flexibility to change the appearance of your floor in color and finish multiple times too and easily get rid of the scratches and other minor imperfections.
+This gives you the flexibility to change the appearance of your floor in colour and finish multiple times too and easily get rid of the scratches and other minor imperfections.
 Engineered wood, on the other hand, is a result of the combination of traditional appearance and innovative construction that guarantees your floor will be less prone to major issues and problems, unlike solid wood.
-Engineered wood allows more flexibility with the installation methods and the installation of underfloor heating system too.
+Engineered wood allows more flexibility with the installation methods and the installation of the underfloor heating system too.

 You don’t have a wooden floor yet… what to be aware of?

 If you are planning an installation of a new wooden floor, paying attention to the subfloor you have to work with is a crucial thing and if you plan things ahead, you are guaranteed to have a long-lasting and very stable construction at the end.
-Concrete subfloor is one of the most popular and common.
-Let the professionals inspect the concrete underneath the old carpet, or whatever if can be found underneath there.
+A concrete subfloor is one of the most popular and common.
+Let the professionals inspect the concrete underneath the old carpet, or whatever it can be found underneath there.
 A concrete surface needs to be completely levelled, dry and clean, before fitting your new wooden planks above.

 If for some reason concrete’s surface cannot be completely even, or there are running pipes and wires across the room, the appropriate underlay underneath the solid wood timber is the way to go, while engineered wood planks can be arranged floating.
 If you have to work with a plywood subfloor, consider yourself lucky, because this allows you all the limited options you couldn’t access with concrete.
 Also, keep in mind the doors and if there is enough room for them.
 Cutting a metal door is way more expensive than cutting a wooden one in order to fit it to the new high the new floor is going to give to the room.